 Conditions that may affect what exercises you can do include:

-- Unsteady gait (unsteady walk)
+- Unsteady walk (unsteady gait)

-- Poor bone health or osteoporosis
+- Poor bone health or osteoporosis (a condition in which bones get very weak)

 - Peripheral neuropathy (tingling or numbness in your hands and feet)